Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 JULY 1ST BOAT PARTIES

 An extra fun way to celebrate Canada Day is on a boat party cruise.
-There are multiple such events happening in early July this year.
+There are multiple such events happening in early July.
 See our article about Canada Day Boat Parties for more details.

 Canada Day in Chilliwack

-Chilliwack‘s main Canada Day celebrations happen from 5:00 to 10:30 pm at Exhibition Field, which is the same location as last year.
-In years before that it took place at Townsend Park, but not anymore.
+Chilliwack‘s main Canada Day celebrations in 2025 happened from 5:00 pm to 10:30 pm at Exhibition Field.
+In years before that celebrations took place at Townsend Park, but not anymore.
 The evening features live entertainment, food trucks, activity booths and a beer garden for adults.

 There is also a kids’ zone with face painting, balloon twisting, birdhouse building, parkour activities, a photo booth and yoga sessions.
 Earlier in the day, there are free skates, toonie swims, a pancake breakfast at Evergreen Hall, and a Canada Day Open House at the Chilliwack Museum.
 The evening ends with a drone show at 10:00 pm.